loque/wyoming-bridge/demos/ping-pong/README.md

 # Wyoming Bridge Ping Pong Demo

-This demo showcases the Wyoming Bridge's ability to forward events to observer and enricher processors.
-It demonstrates how an observer processor—here, a simple logger—can receive and log all Wyoming events passing through the bridge, without affecting the event flow.
-It also demonstrates how an enricher processor—here, a simple speaker ID processor—can enrich the event data before it is sent back to the source.
-This setup helps verify that both processors are correctly integrated and functioning as intended.
+This demo showcases the Wyoming Bridge's ability to forward events to both observer and enricher processors.
+It demonstrates how an observer processor—a simple logger in this case—can receive and log all Wyoming events passing through the bridge without affecting the event flow.
+It also shows how an enricher processor—a basic speaker ID processor—can enrich event data before it is sent back to the source.
+This setup helps verify that both types of processors are correctly integrated and working as expected.

 ## Services

-- **coordinator**: HTTP API to send Wyoming events to the bridge.
+- **coordinator**: HTTP API for sending Wyoming events to the bridge.
 - **wyoming-bridge**: The Wyoming bridge that connects the coordinator to the target.
-- **logger**: Simple observer processor that logs all events it receives.
+- **logger**: A simple observer processor that logs all events it receives.
-- **speaker_id**: Simple enricher processor that adds speaker ID information to the Detection event.
+- **speaker_id**: An enricher processor that adds speaker ID information to Detection events.
-- **target**: Simple Wyoming target emulator, will echo events back to the source.
+- **target**: A simple Wyoming target emulator that echoes events back to the source.

 ## Usage